payingattention/linkjs/README.md

 (to local or remote targets).
 The goal is to create web apps which can be extended and customized by adding new code on the client-side.

+Link is similar to HMVC frameworks, but without the MVC.
+It provides a mediator for modules and command objects which are built in the REST style.

-Link uses RequireJS but has no dependencies otherwise.
-It currently runs in-browser only; it'll be factored for server-side as well in the near future.
-To see it in action, go to (some link) or pull down a copy and open `examples/inbox/index.html`.
+Link uses RequireJS.
+It currently supports ______; it'll be factored for server-side as well in the near future.
+To see the demo, go to (some link) or clone the repo and open `examples/inbox/index.html`.

 *Note, none of that second paragraph is currently true.
 I'm still finishing up the refactor.*